Skip to content

 • Use client-side filtering instead of database WHERE clauses

-Step 5: Creating the Entity-Relationship Diagram (~12 min)
+Step 5: Understanding the Entity-Relationship Structure (~12 min)

-• Primary Keys (PK): Unique identifier for each row (id)
+• Primary Keys (PK): Unique identifier for each row, always the id column

 • Foreign Keys (FK): Links to another table (team_id, company_id, etc.)